elisemercury/Duplicate-Image-Finder/README.md

 pip install difPy
 ```

-Read more on how the algorithm of the DIF works in my Medium article [Finding Duplicate Images with Python](https://towardsdatascience.com/finding-duplicate-images-with-python-71c04ec8051)
+Read more on how the algorithm of DifPy works in my Medium article [Finding Duplicate Images with Python](https://towardsdatascience.com/finding-duplicate-images-with-python-71c04ec8051)

 Check out the [difPy package on PyPI.org](https://pypi.org/project/difPy/)

 ## Description
-The DIF searches for images in **one or two different folders**, compares the images it found and checks whether these are duplicates.
+DifPy searches for images in **one or two different folders**, compares the images it found and checks whether these are duplicates.
 It then outputs the **image files classified as duplicates** and the **filenames of the duplicate images having the lower resolution**, so you know which of the duplicate images are safe to be deleted.
-You can then either delete them manually, or let the DIF delete them for you.
+You can then either delete them manually, or let DifPy delete them for you.

 <p align="center">
   <img src="example_output.png" width="400" title="Example Output: Duplicate Image Finder">